Breakpoints part 2.

 Re-display.
 Go to the mobile breakpoint and open the Layers panel.
 Find the button, under Section and select the eye icon to re-display it.
 Now the button is displayed on desktop and mobile, but hidden on tablet.

 Cascading in action.
 Go to the tablet breakpoint and add a new button.
 You’ll see that this new button appears on mobile, but not on desktop.

-Styling per breakpoint.
+Style per breakpoint.
 From the desktop breakpoint, add another button to your canvas.
 Go to tablet and change the color of the button.
 Go to mobile and change the color again.
 Now you have a different colored button at each breakpoint.

-Using on all breakpoints.
+Use on all breakpoints.
 Head back to tablet, right click the button and select Use on All Breakpoints.
 See that the button color you used on tablet is now applied at every breakpoint.

-Removing overrides.
+Remove overrides.
 Go to the mobile breakpoint, right click the button and select Remove Overrides.
 Cascading is now back in action and the button on mobile will take on the same color as you have on desktop and tablet.

 Watch related videos.